-Dozens Of Cars Damaged By G-Wagon Driver Outside Atlanta: Police
+Dozens Of Cars Damaged By G-Wagen Driver Outside Atlanta: Police

 If you see a Mercedes-Benz G-Class, your first thought is likely that the driver is well off.
 The pricey SUV is also one of the most capable, but many of these things have never even touched a dirt road.
-You probably wouldn’t think someone would willingly wreck one, but as Atlanta’s WSB-TV reports, one G-Wagon driver did just that, using his six-figure SUV to wreck cars in a neighborhood.
+You probably wouldn’t think someone would willingly wreck one, but as Atlanta’s WSB-TV reports, one G-Wagen driver did just that, using his six-figure SUV to wreck cars in a neighborhood.

 The whole incident happened in a neighborhood in the Atlanta suburb of Duluth.
-The G-Wagon, driven by a 37-year-old, allegedly went through a wrecking spree in the otherwise quiet neighborhood.
+The G-Wagen, driven by a 37-year-old, allegedly went through a wrecking spree in the otherwise quiet neighborhood.
 Multiple people in the neighborhood witnessed what happened with one getting video of the incident.
 One homeowner was home when he heard the Mercerdes crashing into his cars.
 When he went outside to inspect the damage he saw the bumper off on his van and his other car pushed into his garage door.

-Another witness, a landscaper named Salvador Gomez, was working a job when he saw Humes and his G-Wagon on the rampage.
+Another witness, a landscaper named Salvador Gomez, was working a job when he saw Humes and his G-Wagen on the rampage.
 He says he instructed his team on the job to hide.
 “I don’t know what to say but it’s really crazy.
 You didn’t know what he was going to do,” Gomez told WSB-TV.

 Footage from the video shows Humes driving in people’s driveways to slam into their cars.
 Residents of the neighborhood say they don’t recognize the driver.